kazunori279/bigquery-fluentd-docker-sample/README.md

 ab -c 100 -n 1000000 http://YOUR_EXTERNAL_IP/
 ```

-- Open the `BigQuery Dashboard` and select `Dashboard` - `Run All BQ Queries` on the menu.
-You will see a graph `access_log` is drawn on the dashboard.
-This graph will be refreshed every minute.
+- Open the `BigQuery Dashboard` and select `Dashboard` - `Run All BQ Queries` on the menu to see the graph `access_log` drawn on the dashboard sheet.
+If you followed the steps for automatic execution you will see this graph refresh every minute.

 ![access_log graph](images/access_log_graph.png)